Thomy003/Global-Education-Analysis/README.md

 * To the right we have a line chart showing the amount of out of school students by gender from 2000 to 2020, we can see that there has been a decresed in the total number of out of school students closign the gap between males and females.
 One interesting fact is that in 2013 there is a peak on the amount of out of school students, because India's report on this matter has been meassured only once in 2013, hence without India the 2013 peak would get smoother.
 The same happens when looking at some continents such as Oceania where Papua New Guinea has registed out of school students once on 2016.
+Many children who attend primary school drop out and do not attend secondary school.
+That means many more children or adolescents are missing from secondary school than primary education.

 * Finally on the right we have a line-area chart showing the enrollment of students on each education level.
 From this graph we can see a pattern which is that every education level has increased throughout the years, specially tertiary education that has been growing with high speed on recent years.
 Inconsistencies on the graph might occur when looking at specific regions, specially if throuogth the years some countries have shared data or not, making this rates vary a lot if rich or poorer countries shared their data.